 If you’ve neglected to save for college, and your retirement savings are less than robust, you may not have enough money to fund both.
 As a parent you’ll more than likely want to take care of your kids.
 But financial advisers agree, retirement should be top priority.
 “The last time I checked there were no scholarships out there for retirement,” says Lee.

-But the long-term cost of such ongoing support is high.
-Twenty-nine percent of older parents delay retirement, and 38 percent are saving less for retirement because they’ve bankrolled an older child.
 “When forced to make a choice, people support their own children first.
-They’ll put themselves last,” says Merle Baker, president of Brightwork Partners.
+They’ll put themselves last,” says Merl Baker, principal at the financial consulting firm Brightwork Partners.
 “They’re reconciled to working longer than they planned or expected to.
 Or they accept a lower quality of life.
 It’s pretty powerful.”

 If you’re determined to help your children, and money will be tight, look for compromises that may have less of a negative impact on retirement savings.

 “Maybe it comes down to, you can’t send your kid to MIT.
 Maybe they have to go to a local, in-state school.
 Maybe there are loans for kids they’re eligible for, or they have to go to work.
 It’s not a fun conversation to have, but you need to determine what the numbers are,” says Dick Bellmer, past president of the National Association of Personal Financial Advisors.